ollycassidy13/ReducedLUT/README.md

 ## Getting Started
 #### Lookup Table as a Text File
 A text (.txt) file, containing the values of your lookup table, should be prepared as an input.
 The file must contain a power of 2 lines, each of which is a single hexadecimal value in ascending input order.
-An example of such a text file can be found in table.txt.
+An example of such a text file can be found in `table.txt`.
 The following command generates hardware files corresponding to the lookup table described in that text file.

 ```bash
 ./reducedlut -table table.txt
 ```

 #### Introducing *Don't Cares*
 A text (.txt) file, containing the values of your lookup table, should be prepared as before.
 Another text file containing the input data should be prepared too, containing the data to be used to determine *don't cares*.
 This should be arranged as binary values each on a seperate line with a bitwidth equal to the table's input bitwidth.
-A rarity and exiguity threshold should also be specified (for more information on these parameters see the help.txt file).
+A rarity and exiguity threshold should also be specified (for more information on these parameters see the `help.txt` file).

 ```bash
 ./reducedlut -table table.txt -input input.txt -exiguity 4 -rarity 1
 ```

-See the help.txt file for command line arguments in more detail.
+See the `help.txt` file for command line arguments in more detail.

 ## Summary of Major Modifications
 - The novelty of our work is through the integration of *don't cares* within the heart of the LUT decomposition to enhance its capabilities